 Mirrorless vs DSLR

-In May 2017 I started shooting with a Sony a7r ii and a 16-35mm f/4.0 lens and made it my default travel setup for eight months, and I still shoot with it periodically.
+In 2017 I started shooting with a Sony a7r ii and a 16-35mm f/4.0 lens and made it my default travel setup for most of the year, and I still shoot with it periodically.
 It’s definitely lighter, but there are a couple things I don’t like about it.
 The battery life is terrible.
 I can shoot for days on one Canon battery, but I go through 2-3 Sony batteries a day, which makes charging at night a hassle.
 But mainly I hate the file size.
 Each RAW file is 42mb.
 That required me to get several 128gb SD cards and a new external hard drive, and it makes editing/processing in Adobe Lightroom really slow.
 But the other problem with the file size is that there’s too much data.
 Every photo is too perfect – which may not sound like a problem, but it is.
 Because there’s no soul.
 I don’t want a technically perfect image.
 I want a photo that looks like it came out of a camera, with a camera’s limitations and quirks and requirements, rather than an image created by an electronic device.
 So after experimenting with mirrorless, I went back to a DSLR.
 If I’m on a trip that requires excellent photography, I take my Canon 6D MII, and I’m extremely happy with the images – even if the camera is heavier than the Sony.
 I take the Sony when I need a lighter body, or when the camera may get damaged, wet or stolen.
 Maybe I’ll give mirrorless another try at some point.
 But it’s not where it needs to be – yet.

 I purposely selected photos for this post that were taken with a wide range of cameras and lenses.
 As I mentioned above, I choose a different camera and lens setup for every trip depending on what I’m going to be doing.
 Figure out what you’re going to be shooting and find an appropriate camera and lens setup.
 No need to spend a lot of money – you can start simply with a basic body and kit lens and get great shots.
 Then as you find your shooting style and discover the limitations with your initial setup, you’ll be able to choose the upgrades that are perfect for you.
 Questions?
 Feel free to post below or email me.